sedol1339/files/papers.md

     - We examine the out-of-domain pre-training on VoxPopuli with further few-shot phoneme recognition on CommonVoice.
 The results suggest the high generality of the speech representations learned from VoxPopuli.
     - Pre-training with in-domain VoxPopuli  unlabeled data substantially improves performance on VoxPopuli ASR data, especially for low-resource languages.

-Xu, Q., Baevski, A., & Auli, M. (2021).
-Simple and Effective Zero-shot Cross-lingual Phoneme Recognition. arXiv, 2109.11680.
-Retrieved from https://arxiv.org/abs/2109.11680v1

-    - We are fine-tuning wav2vec 2.0 to transcribe languages unseen during fine-tuning.
-We start from self-supervised representations trained on data in many languages (wav2vec 2.0).
-Next we simultaneously fine-tune the model to perform phoneme recognition on data in multiple training languages, building a global phoneme recognizer by simply considering all possible phonemes of the training languages.
-At inference time, we test the fine-tuned model on unseen languages using a mapping of the phonemes from the training vocabulary to the ones in the target languages.
-We decode with a LM to generate the final phoneme sequence.
-    - Our approach performs on par to the recently introduced unsupervised speech recognition work ("Unsupervised speech recognition") which does not use labeled data from related languages and requires training separate models for each target language.

 Yang, S.-w., Chi, P.-H., Chuang, Y.-S., Lai, C.-I. J., Lakhotia, K., Lin, Y. Y., ...Lee, H.-y.
 (2021).
 SUPERB: Speech processing Universal PERformance Benchmark. arXiv, 2105.01051.
 Retrieved from https://arxiv.org/abs/2105.01051v4

     - We introduce Speech processing Universal PERformance Benchmark (SUPERB) as a challenge with a leaderboard and a benchmark.